Curriculumonline

 Age Range: KS3

-Reinforcing concepts and skills taught in Art lessons, this pack comprises one-session homework tasks linked to projects and coursework being carried out in school.
-NC guidelines and assessment advice are included in the appendix, and the Teachers Notes give ideas for integrating homework with schoolwork.
+A set of one-session meaningful art homeworks for your students.
+These resources reinforce concepts and skills taught in KS3 Art lessons.
+Homework worksheets are linked to projects and coursework being carried out in school.
+NC guidelines and assessment advice are included in the appendix, and the lesson plans give ideas for integrating homework with schoolwork.
+Resources are suitable for Key Stage 3 students of middle to high ability.

 Topics include: Surrealists; Logos; Collages using Cubism; Pattern, design and William Morris; Movement in art; Mood and emotion through colour.